Yukon Territorial Council: History

 First established in 1898 as an appointed body, the first election to the council took place in 1900 to elect two at-large members alongside the already-appointed ones.
 Until 1909, the council retained a mix of appointed and elected members, with the 1909 election being the first one to elect the entire body.

 In the first two Yukon elections and in the 1917 Yukon general election, party labels were used but thereafter elections to the council officially took place on a non-partisan basis.
 No political parties were incorporated at the territorial level, although the electoral district associations of the federal Progressive Conservative, Liberal and New Democratic parties sometimes put forward unofficial slates of candidates.
 Many other candidates were actively involved in the federal political parties, and effectively served as representatives of their federal party even if they had not been part of an organized slate.

-The number of seats on the council varied throughout its history, from as few as six to as many as twelve then down again, to three.
+The number of seats on the council varied throughout its history, from as few as three to as many as twelve.

 The council met in Dawson City until 1953, when the territory's capital was moved to Whitehorse.